sogada/sogada.github.io/_pages/teaching_info.md

 Metagenomics characterization of gut microbiomes in poultry and camels.

 ## Diagnostics and Vaccine Development
-Rapid diagnostics Vaccinology research to develop vaccines for Avian Influenza, Pestivirus infection (bovine viral diarrhoea virus) and mastitis.
+Rapid diagnostics and vaccinology research to develop vaccines for Avian Influenza, Pestivirus infection (bovine viral diarrhoea virus) and mastitis.

 ## Evolutionary Genomics of Livestock and Wildlife
 Genetic diversity and demographic history of indigenous chicken, indigenous Galla goats, domestic Japanese and wild harlequin quails.